It’s interesting to note that while all-wheel-drive is spreading to virtually every type of car on the road, it’s becoming a rarity among minivans.

 Available four cylinder engine.

-Undercuts both Odyssey and T&C on price, even when comparably equipped.
+Undercuts both Odyssey and T&C on price.

 WHAT’S NOT SO GOOD